-Taking practice exams is a proven way to improve performance on exams.
+Writing out the answers to practice questions is a proven way to improve performance on exams.
 Applying legal rules to a new set of facts will help you learn those rules, even if you have not yet had time to review them.
 This exercise also helps to identify complexities and nuances that you might not catch when passively reading through your notes or outline.
 And, finally, writing out answers to practice questions forces you to practice the other skill that is being tested: legal analysis.
-Below are some resources for finding hypos and practice questions.

-The practice question does not need to be from your current professor; any exam in the same format will work just fine.
+Remember that practice questions do not need to be from your current professor!
+Any exam question in the same format will work.
+Be cautious, however, with sample answers.
+If the answer explains the law in a way that differs from how your professor explained it, always defer to your professor.
 Write out answers to hypos and practice exam questions early and often–even if you have not yet finished (or started!) reviewing and outlining.
-If you need help getting started, check out this short guide: Practice Questions: Why, When, and How
+If you need help getting started, check out this short guide: Practice Exams – Why, When, and How.

 Law Library Exam Database